althea-net/open5gs/README.md

 ##### PFCP Session Re-Establishment:
 When a UPS re-associates itself with the CPS after a period of disconnectivity, their respective states may have diverged substantially.
 We handle this using a reassociation process wherein (1) the CPS sends a Session-Set-Delete message, effectively instructing the UPS to delete any/all current sessions, and then (2) the CPS re-sends a Session Establishment message for each active session.
 This creates a bit more chatter over the wire than you might expect, but works incredibly well in our context.

+## Fine-Grained Timers
+Stock open5gs has one configurable parameter (`message.duration`) which sets the timeout value for *all* messages sent or received by the program in question.
+We turned this parameter into several different ones pertaining to each message protocol to allow us to have finer-grained control over these timers, which is highly recommended by the 3GPP.
+Specifically, `message.duration` has been replaced by `message.sbi_duration`, `message.gtp_duration`, `message.pfcp_duration` and `message.diameter_timeout`.